PensionBee Review – is it the best way to find and consolidate your pensions?

 PensionBee is harnessing all three of these to provide a service that will locate your existing pension pots and consolidate them into a new low cost pension plan (I look at their charges and performance later in this article).
 The first thing to point out is that PensionBee does not provide financial advice.
 Where this becomes an issue is if you have an existing final salary pension or a pension with over £30,000 of guaranteed benefits then current pension rules stipulate that you have to take financial advice before you can transfer it.
 While PensionBee can facilitate the consolidation of any of your other pensions I would suggest that you speak to a financial adviser before you do anything else.
 If you don't have a financial adviser already then you can claim a free financial plan worth £500 for a limited time via this link.

-For those people with existing personal pensions or money purchase arrangements from past employers then PensionBee can consolidate these. at no initial cost, into a cheap pension plan which is managed by a third party investment company (BlackRock or State Street Global Advisors).
+For those people with existing personal pensions or money purchase arrangements from past employers then PensionBee can consolidate these. at no initial cost, into a cheap pension plan which is managed by a third party investment company (BlackRock, State Street Global Advisors or Legal & General).
 Having grilled the founders of PensionBee their desire to champion the consumer is central to their business.
-It's led to them lobbing Parliament to facilitate faster pension switching (on a par with current account switching) because, despite the wave of new entrants, facilitating a pension transfer is still a time consuming and laborious process.
+It's led to lobbying Parliament to facilitate faster pension switching (on a par with current account switching) because, despite the wave of new entrants, facilitating a pension transfer is still a time consuming and laborious process.

 How does PensionBee actually work?

-When you first start with PensionBee you have to choose between one of three plans.
+When you first start with PensionBee you have to choose between one of four plans.

 What's the difference between the PensionBee plans